 But there is one less obvious noise floor and it is currently the single most significant sound barrier to better listening.
 It is the self noise of the listening room acoustic.
 Lingering sounds from one musical moment become the masking noise floor for the next musical moment.

-The listening footprint varies with personal taste and room size but generally is an isosceles triangle with the speakers located at the two corners of the short side of the triangle (b) and the listener set back, a further distance (h) at the vertex.
+The audio playback room listening footprint varies with personal taste and room size but generally is an isosceles triangle with the speakers located at the two corners of the short side of the triangle (b) and the listener set back, a further distance (h) at the vertex.
 The base of the triangle identifies the plane of the speakers.
 Commonly, speakers are 7 to 8 feet apart and the listening position is set back about 10 feet from the plane of the speakers.

 The overall goal is to minimize the plethora of room reflections so that the direct sound from the speakers can be clearly heard within the context of an ongoing and evolving ambience which is comprised of the reverberation and reflections of those sounds most recently played.